-Driveway Installer: Driveway installation has become really popular in the UK at present, what with the current busy roads and limited parking in many neighbourhoods.
-Being guaranteed to always have a reserved parking spot is a big benefit, although it is subject to whether you've got adequate room to spare on your property.
-The added benefit of extra security can also be a deciding factor in some cases, and if you've got a driveway gate installed this is even more significant.
+Driveway Installer: Currently an increasing number of people in the UK are opting to have a driveway laid to get around the constant problems with busy roads and limited space for parking.
+Being certain to always have a reserved parking place is a huge bonus, although it will be determined by whether you've got ample room on your property.
+The added benefit of extra security may also be a deciding factor in some instances, and if you have a driveway gate installed this will be even more pertinent.

 What Type of Driveway is Best?
 Before deciding what type of driveway is right for your property, there are a few things that you will have to take into account.
 A few details that you would be sensible to think about - 1.
 Local authority planning permission - is planning permission needed for your driveway?
 2. How the land lies - is the area level or sloped?
 3. How successfully does your garden drain - does water collect where you're wanting to build your driveway?

-With this sort of project, you have to be cautious of who you pick, because you naturally need to find someone who knows the score.
-There are too many rogue traders and cowboys out there who'll soon pocket your cash and do an poor job (or no work at all quite often!).
-Even if that means spending a bit more on the enterprise, you might as well have it done to a decent standard by an expert.
-It would be advisable to seek out locally based driveway installers who have been serving customers in the area for a good few years.
+With driveway installers, like with many other building related occupations, you have to be mindful of who you choose to do the work.
+There are lots of rogue traders and cowboys out there who'll gladly pocket your cash and do a crappy job (or no work at all quite often!).
+If you're going to commit to a driveway you may as well have it done to a decent standard, even if it means spending a little more on the project.
+The best choice will normally be a patio and driveway company who has been been serving customers in the area for a number of years, and has a solid reputation locally.

-When vetting these paving contractors, you should at least ask to see a portfolio of earlier projects, ask for some references from previous clients, check that they've got adequate insurance, ascertain how long they've been in business, find out what warranties they offer on their workmanship, ask if they are affiliated with a trade association like ANTSCA (the surfacing trade association).
+When assessing these tradespeople, you should at the very least ask to see a portfolio of earlier projects, ask for some references from previous clients, check that they've got adequate insurance, ascertain how long they've been in business, find out what warranties they offer on their workmanship, ask if they are affiliated with a trade association like ANTSCA (the surfacing trade association).

-Don't go overboard with this questioning, simply ask enough to get a decent sense of the kind of person you're considering, so you can make an informed choice of tradesman.
-If they are relaxed about answering all of your questions, you can consider that they are for the most part trustworthy.
-If they act in a hesitant or hostile way when asked these kinds of questions, you can presume that they're hiding something or being less than truthful - so don't touch them with a barge pole.
+Asking for this relevant information ought to give you a feeling for the kind of tradesman that you are going to be dealing with, but it shouldn't be an inquisition.
+If they are willing to answer all of these questions, you can assume that they are honest.
+If they act in a uncertain or hostile way when asked such questions, you can presume that they're less than honest or hiding something - so give them a miss.

 Gravel Driveways